 The AGM of the NCI Community Association CIO will be held on 28th April 2023, commencing at 8.00pm.
 All members are welcome to attend.
 The Association is managed by a small group of Trustees who are elected at the AGM and who will present reports on the finances, premises usage and development.
 Outcomes of the meeting, including the current register of trustees, will be posted on the notice board in the lobby soon after the AGM.

 Cambridge CB4 3DL

 There used to be a committee that was voted in during the AGM.
-Now there are a group of 10 trustees that run the CIO and a group of directors, currently 4, that run the CIC.
+Now there are a group of 10 trustees that run the CIO and a group of directors, currently 4, that run the CIC (the bar).

 The trustees will decide on decisions on the building, similar to being landlords.
-The directors are basically the group that will now be running the bar as a business.
+The directors are the sub-group that will now be running the bar as a business.

 The bar now has to be self funding.

 We actively encourage volunteers who know us to join us so that we will be here for the next generation.

 We are looking for volunteers and donors to help with: